Smash and grab, wrong-way motorway escape thwarted by police

 Authorities later managed to stop a blue car from heading onto the wrong side of the motorway near the Lincoln Rd off-ramp in Henderson, West Auckland.

-A witness at the scene told the Herald the car's front tyres were on its rims by the time police had stopped it on Lincoln Rd.
+A witness at the scene told the Herald the car's front wheels were on its rims by the time police had stopped it on Lincoln Rd.

 "There was damage to the front of the car and police cars there were damaged too."